armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 This guide walks you through the following:

 - Registering your Armory Enterprise environment
-- Installing the Armory Agent, which is required for Armory Deployments
+- Installing the Armory Agent and the Argo Rollouts Controller, which are required for Armory Deployments
 - Connecting to Armory Cloud services
 - Installing the Armory Deployments plugin
 - Deploying a "hello world" manifest